Suspect posed as a gardener in Boulder attack and planned to kill all in group he called 'Zionist'

 District Attorney Michael Dougherty said 16 unused Molotov cocktails were recovered by law enforcement.
 The devices were made up of glass wine carafe bottles or jars with clear liquid and red rags hanging out of the them, the FBI said.

-Soliman told investigators he constructed homemade Molotov cocktails after doing research on YouTube and buying the ingredients.
+Soliman told investigators he constructed the devices after doing research on YouTube and buying the ingredients.

 “He stated that he had been planning the attack for a year and was waiting until after his daughter graduated to conduct the attack,” the affidavit says.

-Note: This story has been updated to correct that the suspect’s first name is spelled Mohamed, not Mohamad.